nobuaki-mzmt/hodo-tandem/README.md

 Calculate how often each pair exhibits tandem running within the recorded period.

 Questions:
-Why is this definition of tandem correct, seems somewhat rough.
+Why is this definition of tandem correct, seems somewhat rough, I think it may be helpful later on if the definition was slightly different.